Newsletter

 Sculptors' Drawings from Renaissance Italy : Donatello, Michelangelo, Cellini

-Beginning with a chapter dedicated to the importance of draftsmanship in the education of sculptors, showing works by Finiguerra, Cellini Bandinelli and Giambologna, the book will be split up into chapters dealing with the various challenges sculptors faced while drawing objects in the round, reliefs, and architectural structures.
+Beginning with a chapter dedicated to the importance of draftsmanship in the education of sculptors, showing works by Finiguerra, Cellini Bandinelli and Giambologna, the book is split up into chapters dealing with the various challenges sculptors faced while drawing objects in the round, reliefs, and architectural structures.

 1 item in stock